officelifehq/officelife/docs/introduction.md

 When adding an employee in the system, you need to indicate a role.
 A role is a set of rights the employee will have in the system, once the employee is linked to a user account.

-There are only three roles in Homas:
+There are only three roles in Villagers:
 - Administrator
 - Human Resource Representative
 - Employee.